5 Female Pop Art Artists You Never Heard About

 Idelle Weber

 Known for her striking silhouette paintings that looked like visual advertisements, Idelle Weber (1932–2020) was an American artist whose work was also closely aligned with the Pop Art movement.
-Although she experienced some early success (in 1957 her charcoal drawing Observation of Sound (1955) was showcased in MoMA, New York), she later faced difficulties that centered around the fact she was a woman; her plans to marry and have children meant that she was formally denied entry to a class taught by Robert Motherwell (who was, and still is, regarded one of the most articulate painters in Abstract Expressionism).
+Although she experienced some early success (in 1957 her charcoal drawing Observation of Sound (1955) was showcased in MoMA, New York), she later faced difficulties that centred around the fact she was a woman; her plans to marry and have children meant that she was formally denied entry to a class taught by Robert Motherwell (who was and still is, regarded one of the most articulate painters in Abstract Expressionism).
 When she questioned his refusal, he replied “What's the point?
 Married women with children do not continue to paint”.

 However, despite these setbacks, she still managed to successfully develop her iconic style.
 Her work often reflected the financial and social changes in American society and addressed themes such as consumerism, advertising and the rise of the corporate world in America.
-For example, the faceless figures in her silhouette works underline the anonymity of corporate life and capitalism.
+For example, the faceless figures in her silhouette work underline the anonymity of corporate life and capitalism.
 Later in her career, Weber experimented with Photorealism, examining the landscape and environment associated with urban life.

 Rosalyn Drexler